jasonkinner/openvpn-stats/README.md

 ## openvpn-stats

-**A very basic bash script to parse data from OpenVPN Community server log file (typically: openvpn-status.log)**
+**A basic bash script to parse data from OpenVPN Community server log file (typically: openvpn-status.log)**

 Make sure your OpenVPN server.conf file has a line similar to the following: